Berman510/discord_movie-night-bot/README.md

 ### 🎪 **Discord Events Integration**

-- **Automatic Events** - Creates Discord Events for each movie night
+- **Automatic Events** - Creates Discord Events for each watch party
 - **RSVP Tracking** - See who's planning to attend
 - **Timezone Support** - Works with your server's timezone
 - **Rich Descriptions** - Events include movie details and voting results